 Be sure that the school is really the issue.
 Has your ex gotten you so worked up that you want to win at all costs?
 Do you dream of getting full custody so you no longer have to deal with their nonsense?
 If so then you are giving them way too much power and you need to detach emotionally.

 Separate the real need – placing your child in an appropriate academic and/or mental health setting — from your feelings about your former spouse.
 Will your child actually be harmed if he attends the facility your ex has chosen?
 Is fighting for your choice worth the financial and psychological cost of litigation, which you may not even win?
 Your child is likely to incur far more damage being in the middle of a war zone than enrolling in a school or facility that is not your preference.

 Getting a divorce?
 Have custody issues with your ex?
 Our experienced family law attorneys can help.
-Please call us at 888-888-0919 to schedule your free confidential attorney consultation, or click the button below.
+Please call us at 888-888-0919 to schedule your initial confidential attorney consultation, or click the button below.